skupperproject/skupper-website/input/start/index.md

 different clusters.
 The `skupper` command uses your kubeconfig and current context to select the namespace where it operates.

-To avoid getting your wires crossed, you must set your development environment to use a distinct kubeconfig or context for each namespace.
+To avoid getting your wires crossed, you must use a distinct kubeconfig or context for each namespace.
 The easiest way is to use separate console sessions.

 ### Configure separate console sessions